 Eid-al-Adha is also known as the festival of sacrifice.
 It is called a Feast of the sacrifice.
 Bakr-id is celebrated in the Islamic month of Dhul Hijjah.
-It is celebrated for three days; from tenth to twelfth day of this month.
 On this day, animal sacrifice is performed by killing it and the meat is distributed among the poor and needy people.
 In Eid-Mubarak the two individual terms, Eid Means festival and Mubarak means celebration, which is celebrated worldwide.
 We wish you Eid-Mubarak.

 Bakra Eid or Bakrid is marked by sacrificing an animal that is close to them to prove their devotion and love for Allah.
 Post the sacrifice, devotes distribute the offering to family, friends, neighbors and especially to the poor and the needy.
 People buy goats or sheep a day prior to sacrifice, on the day commemorating Ibrahim (Abraham) who was to sacrifice his son as an act of obedience to God’s command.